FlightGoggles: A Modular Framework for Photorealistic Camera, Exteroceptive Sensor, and Dynamics Simulation: PHOTOGRAMMETRIC ASSET CREATION

 \subsubsection{Photogrammetry asset capture pipeline}

-Photogrammetry was used to create 84 unique open-source 3D assets for the FlightGoggles environment.
+Photogrammetry was used to create open-source 3D assets for the FlightGoggles environment.
 These assets are based on thousands of high-resolution digital photographs of real-world objects and environmental elements, such as walls and floors.
 The digital images were first color-balanced, and then combined to reconstruct object meshes using the GPU-based reconstruction software \textit{Reality Capture}~\cite{realityCapture}.
 After this step, the raw object meshes were manually cleaned to remove reconstruction artifacts.
 Mesh baking was performed to generate base color, normal, height, metallic, ambient occlusion, detail, and smoothness maps for each object; which are then combined into one high-definition object material in Unity3D.
-Figure \ref{fig:maps} shows maps generated using photogrammetry for the scanned barrel object in Figure \ref{fig:envasset_barrel_pic}.